dell/csm-docs/content/docs/authorization/Backup and Restore/rpm/_index.md

 Redis is used to store application data regarding [tenants, quota, and volume ownership](../../design#quota--volume-ownership).
 This data is stored on the system under `/var/lib/rancher/k3s/storage/<redis-primary-pv-claim-volume-name>/appendonly.aof`.

 `appendonly.aof` can be copied and used to restore this appliation data in Authorization deployments.
-See the example below.
+See the example.

 1. Determine the Persistent Volume related to the `redis-primary-pv-claim` Persistent Volume Claim.

 ```
-# k3s kubectl -n karavi get pvc
+k3s kubectl -n karavi get pvc
 NAME                     STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE
 redis-primary-pv-claim   Bound    pvc-12d8cc05-910d-45bd-9f30-f6807b287a69   8Gi        RWO            local-path     65m
 ```